-Understand the differences in stain ingredients and opacity to choose the right one to restore and protect your wooden deck.
+Understand the differences in stain ingredients and opacity, so you can choose the right product with which to restore and protect your wood deck.

 Harsh UV rays, battering rain, and temperature extremes can take a toll on your wood deck, leaving it faded and dull.
-Fortunately, a quality deck stain can revive its good looks while adding a measure of protection against the elements.
-Not all deck stains are created equal, however, so keep reading to learn about the different types and why we’ve selected the following five options as the best deck stain for every specific need.
+Fortunately, a quality deck stain can help revive its appearance while adding a measure of protection against the elements.
+Not all deck stains are created equal, however.
+Keep reading to learn about the different types and what to look for–and don’t miss our roundup of top-favorite picks among the best deck stain options available.

 - BEST FOR OLD DECKS: SaverSystems #1 Deck Premium Semi-Transparent Wood Stain

 - BEST FOR NEW DECKS: Ready Seal Redwood Exterior Wood Stain and Sealer

 Stain vs. Sealer

 There’s a fine line between deck stains and deck sealers.
 The two products are comparable, containing many of the same ingredients, but while a sealer is transparent, stain seals and imparts color to the wood.
 Both products help to preserve wood by repelling water and, depending on the brand, both often include UV-blockers and mildewcide (to prevent mold and mildew growth).

 Unlike paint, which remains on the surface, deck stains are designed to penetrate the wood, protecting it from the elements.
 Oil-based deck stains have been around for decades, and they do a good job of protecting the wood.
 Water-based stains are relatively new but becoming more popular.
 Each has its pros and cons.

 - Naturally repels water and reduces the risk of mold growth.